On this page

 Vector stores, document indexes, knowledge bases, fine-tuning datasets

-The enterprise AI stack — top to bottom, application down to data.
+The Enterprise AI Reference Architecture — five layers from application to data.

 Applications and agents sit at the top.
 These are the things employees interact with: a coding agent like Claude Code or Cursor, a customer-support copilot, a knowledge-base chatbot, a back-office automation.
 They consume LLM calls; they don't usually own the governance.